 The crucial importance of that right—the right to keep silence with respect to an issue—is apparent in many situations involving government-imposed orthodoxies, and it is starkly apparent in the marriage cases.
 After all, a vendor who does not want to celebrate a same-sex marriage contrary to his convictions may at the same time have no desire affirmatively and publicly to proclaim to all the world that same-sex marriage is sinful.
 He may wish to bear his witness in quieter ways—with a “still, small voice,” perhaps.

 In sum, the vendors do not want to assent, “by word or act,” to something they do not believe.
 Conversely, the plaintiffs, and the states, would force the vendors to do exactly that.
 The plaintiffs do not claim to have suffered from any deprivation of a product or service; those are easily available elsewhere.
 Rather, the plaintiffs complain of the offense they have felt (the “dignitary injury”) by being in effect told that a vendor disapproves of their marriage.
 And the remedy sought by plaintiffs and the states, and ordered by the courts, consists of compelling the vendors to provide a service, not because their service is needed, but because it will amount to a public acquiescence in the celebration of same-sex marriage.

 In this respect, the vendor-marriage cases are another instance in the centuries-old pattern in which governments have attempted to compel dissenters or outliers to publicly affirm and acquiesce to the dominant orthodoxy.
 That is precisely what the cases are all about.

-Steven Smith is Professor of Law at the University of San Diego.
 Professor Smith assisted in writing and submitting an amicus brief in the Masterpiece Cakeshop case, from which this essay has been distilled.